-Education - primarily consists of revenues from iPeople and subsidiaries (including MCI) in education.
+Education - primarily consists of revenues from iPeople and its subsidiaries.

 Car Dealership - represents automotive dealerships of the Group.

 Other Services - represent support services which cannot be directly identified with any of the reportable segments mentioned above.
 These include sale of pharmaceutical products, trading of consumer goods and rendering various services to the consumers.